bdelacretaz/sling-adaptto-2016/README.md

 this prototype should work as well.

 ## Sling Launchpad
-The demo uses its own custom launchpad, in a Docker image that needs to be built like this:
+The demo uses its own custom launchpad, in a Docker image that's built (by default, using a Maven profile) as part of the Maven build.

-    cd slingbuild/
+    cd slingbuild
     mvn clean install
-    docker build -t sling-at16 .

-The `sling-at16` Docker image that this builds is used by the `docker-compose` setup later.
+This creates the `sling-at16` Docker image that runs the custom Sling launchpad defined in that module.

 ## Starting the cluster
 To start the cluster, for now it's safer to start the `mongo`, `graylog` and `etcd` containers first, as (pending more